covcom/205CDE/05 Introduction to CSS3/README.md

 ### Test your understanding

 You need the aforementioned file `simple.css`.
-CSS pseudo elements `::before` and `::after` allow inserting content right before or after an element for stylistic purposes.
+CSS pseudo-elements `::before` and `::after` allow inserting content right before or after an element for stylistic purposes.
 These are normally used in conjunction with `content` property that specifies the content to be included.

 * Add a rule that adds the text `Note!` before each paragraph in **csstest.html**.
 * Add a rule that prints the image of a tick mark after each paragraph in **csstest.html**.
 A public domain tick mark image (Author: Kosta Kostov, via http://www.publicdomainpictures.net/) can be found in the lab's `images` folder.